CertiK LogoCertiK Logo

 Critical

-Unauthorized mint/burn/transfer of assets
+Unauthorized mint/burn/transfer of crypto assets

 Protocol insolvency